Queensland Sport and Athletics Centre: History

+1970s

 The facility opened in 1975, providing a synthetic running track for athletics competitions that was unaffected by wet weather, the first in Queensland.
 It was officially named Queen Elizabeth II Jubilee Sports Centre by the Queen in 1977 to mark her Silver Jubilee.
 It was constructed in close proximity to both the Queen Elizabeth II Jubilee Hospital and Griffith University campus, which provided athlete accommodation.

 Originally, the section of the stadium covered by roofing was intended to be the only permanent seating facility.
-The remainder of the stadium seating was built as "temporary" seating and was intended to be removed after the Commonwealth Games had finished.
+The remainder of the stadium seating was built as "temporary" seating and was intended to be removed after the 1982 Commonwealth Games had finished.
 Public opinion resulted in the unroofed temporary seating being retained as permanent.

-The stadium was named ANZ Stadium from 1993 to 2003 when it was the home of the Brisbane Broncos rugby league football team.
-The stadium currently has a capacity of 48,500 people, although the record crowd is 58,912, set during the 1997 Super League Grand Final which saw the Broncos defeat the Cronulla-Sutherland Sharks 26–8.
+The stadium was named ANZ Stadium from 1993 to 2003 when it was the home of the Brisbane Broncos rugby league football team (when the club left Lang Park and subsequently returned following its redevelopment).
+The stadium currently has a capacity of 48,500 people, although the record crowd is 58,912, set during the 1997 Super League Grand Final amid the Super League war which saw the Broncos defeat the Cronulla-Sutherland Sharks 26–8.
 The capacity can be increased to 60,000 with the use of extra temporary seating in front of the Eastern and Western grandstands.
 These were removed when the running track was relaid for the 2001 Goodwill Games.

 In 1999, ANZ Stadium hosted eventual champions Australia in their Davis Cup Semi-Final win over Russia 4–1.
 Temporary grass courts were erected up one end of the field and temporary stands on 3 sides.
 The crowd capacity for this event was 10, 600.
-1999 Australian Open Champion and Russian Davis Cup player Yevgeny Kafelnikov described the court "like playing on a potato field" and "that court is just not acceptable for this kind of event."
+1999 Australian Open Champion and Russian Davis Cup player Yevgeny Kafelnikov described the court "like playing on a potato field" and "that court is just not acceptable for this kind of event".

+2000s

 In 2002, ownership transferred to the Queensland Government Major Sports Facilities Authority and the venue was given its present name.

 While the athletics facilities are well utilised, the stands at the stadium have largely stood empty and unused since the Broncos returned to a redeveloped Lang Park in 2003.

+In 2017, a dedicated Queensland State Netball Centre was built on one corner of the property.